Brian Pinkney

-Brian Pinkney (born August 28, 1961) is an American illustrator.
+Brian Pinkney (born August 28, 1961) is an American illustrator of children's books.
+He has received two Caldecott Honors, a Coretta Scott King Award, and the Boston Globe–Horn Book Award.

+Early life

-Pinkney was born in Boston.
+Pinkney was born on August 28, 1961 in Boston, Massachusetts.
 His father, Jerry Pinkney, was also an illustrator and his mother, Gloria Jean, was an author, milliner, and silversmith.
-Both had studios in their home.
-Pinkney was encouraged by his parents to use the materials in the studio.
-He went on to earn a Bachelor of Fine Arts degree from the Philadelphia College of Art in 1983 and after working as a freelance illustrator for several years, he returned to college.
-This time, he earned a Master of Fine Arts degree in illustration from the School of Visual Arts in 1990.
+Both had studios in their home, and Pinkney was encouraged by his parents to use the materials in the studio.

+Pinkney earned a Bachelor of Fine Arts degree from the Philadelphia College of Art in 1983.
+After working as a freelance illustrator for several years, he returned to college and earned a Master of Fine Arts degree in illustration from the School of Visual Arts in 1990.

+Career

+As of 2019, Pinkney often works with his wife, Andrea Davis Pinkney of children's books.
+Between them, have published over seventy children's books.
+Pinkney has won two Caldecott Honors, four Coretta Scott King Honors and a Coretta Scott King Award, and the Boston Globe Horn Book Award.

+His artworks have been exhibited at the Art Institute of Chicago, the Cleveland Museum of Art, the Detroit Institute of Art.

+Personal life

-As of 2019, he is living with his wife Andrea Davis Pinkney and their two children in Brooklyn, New York.
-They often work together on projects and between them, have published over seventy children's books.
+Pinkney is lives with his wife Andrea Davis Pinkney and their two children in Brooklyn, New York.